dedacosta/sospin/README.md

 and if using SO(10) specific functions:
 #include <sospin/tools/so10.h>

+## Compilation within a Podman container

+A **Dockerfile** is included to test the compilation process in a debian 12.1 container.
+A support script at _./scripts/podman-box.sh_ was added to facilitate the container creation.
+The script has the following commands
+- **clean** -- it cleans the podman images and container
+- **start/stop** -- it starts / stops the container

+Without parameters the script makes a bash shell connection to the container.

 ## Using the specific functions or symbols within the constant part of Braket

     pure imaginary: i_